dicksont/rfline/README.md

 # Cookbook & Examples
 ## A. Counting lines

-RFLine is very versatile.
+RFLine is very flexible.
 Below are two equally valid ways of returning the number of lines in a file.

 #### - Example 1 -